holochain/docs-pages/src/concepts/2_application_architecture.md

 ### Cell

 **Cells** occupy slots in a hApp.
-Each cell is a combination of a person's unique cryptographic key pair (their **agent ID**) and a DNA.
-Within one person's instance of a hApp, all cells share the same agent ID.
-Each cell acts as the person’s personal agent --- every piece of data that it creates or message it sends, it does so from the perspective of that agent.
+Each cell is a combination of a participant's unique cryptographic key pair (their **agent ID**) and a DNA.
+Within one participant's instance of a hApp, all cells share the same agent ID.
+Each cell acts as the participant's personal **agent** --- every piece of data that it creates or message it sends, it does so from the perspective of that agent.

 Each cell stores its own agent history and is a member of an isolated network along with other cells that share the same DNA.
 This is useful for creating separate spaces inside a single hApp --- individual project workspaces or private chat channels, for example.